janikvonrotz/janikvonrotz.ch/content/post/2014-04-30-sharepoint-powershell-remoting-double-hop-scenario.md

 On the client run:
 [code lang="powershell"]
-Enable-WSManCredSSP -Role Client -DelegateComputer &lt;server FQDN&gt;
+Enable-WSManCredSSP -Role Client -DelegateComputer <server FQDN>
 [/code]

 Now you should be able to run the SharePoint cmdlets on the client.
 Don't forget to provide the new authentication type for the `New-PSSession` command.

 [code lang="powershell"]
-$Session = New-PSSession -ComputerName &lt;ComputerName&gt; -Credential (Get-Credential) -Authentication Credssp Invoke-Command -Session $Session -ScriptBlock {param ($Name) Add-PSSnapin -Name $Name} -ArgumentList &quot;Microsoft.SharePoint.PowerShell&quot;
+$Session = New-PSSession -ComputerName <ComputerName> -Credential (Get-Credential) -Authentication Credssp Invoke-Command -Session $Session -ScriptBlock {param ($Name) Add-PSSnapin -Name $Name} -ArgumentList "Microsoft.SharePoint.PowerShell"
 Invoke-Command -Session $Session -ScriptBlock {Get-SPSite}
 [/code]